-The Field Museum's committment to ecological stewardship is part of many regional initiatives throughout Chicago Wilderness that connect people and nature.
+The Field Museum's commitment to ecological stewardship is part of many regional initiatives throughout Chicago Wilderness that connect people and nature.
 We invite you to help lend a hand in conserving our important natural areas.

 Stewardship Workdays & Taking Care of Local Preserves